matekem515/Ksiegarnia/README.md

 Welcome in the library program
-If you want to add new book write 'D' letter to the console If you want to store the program results on the hard drive write T / if you want to store it in the memory write P To see the book prices MIN/Max and AVG write letter K If you want to quit the program write letter Q
+If you want to add new book write 'D' letter to the console If you want to store the program results on the hard drive write T / if you want to send the results on the screen write P To see the book prices MIN/Max and AVG write letter K If you want to quit the program write letter Q